attaswift/BTree/README.md

 ![Typical benchmark results for ordered collections](http://lorentey.github.io/BTree/images/Ordered%20Collections%20in%20Swift.png)

-The benchmark above demonstrates this really well: insertion into a sorted array is O(n^2) when there are many items, but it is still much faster than a red-black tree with its attractive-looking O(n * log(n)) solution.
-At the beginning of the curve, up to about *eighteen thousand items*, a sorted array implementation imported from an external module is very consistently about 6-7 faster than a red-black tree, with a slope that is indistinguishable from O(n * log(n)).
-Even after it catches up to quadratic complexity, it takes about a *hundred thousand items* for the sorted array to become slower than the red-black tree!
+The benchmark above demonstrates this really well: insertion into a sorted array is O(n^2) when there are many items, but for many reasonably sized data sets, it is still much faster than a red-black tree with its fancypants O(n * log(n)) solution.

+Near the beginning of the curve, up to about *eighteen thousand items*, a sorted array implementation imported from an external module is very consistently about 5-7 faster than a red-black tree, with a slope that is indistinguishable from O(n * log(n)).

-This remarkable result is due in large part to the vast number of (to a CPU, random-looking) memory references that are needed to operate on red-black trees.
+Even after it catches up to quadratic complexity, in this particular benchmark, it takes about a *hundred thousand items* for the sorted array to become slower than the red-black tree!

+> The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
+> of the compiler.
+This benchmark used tiny 8-byte integer elements, hence the huge number.

 > The benchmark is based on [my own red-black tree implementation][red-black tree] that uses a single flat array to store
 > node data.
 A [more typical implementation][airspeed-velocity] would store each node in a separately allocated object, so